MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/xamarin.md

 ## App Center SDK Behavior in Unit Tests

-If you are going to write unit tests for your Xamarin project on some code where use our SDK you should consider that for the shared Xamarin project we use `.NETStandard 1.0` binaries in the package.
-Thus to avoid some unexpected behavior during implementing tests you have to use `.NETStandard 1.0` target framework for your project.
+The SDK package uses `.NETStandard 1.0` binaries.
+When implementing tests you must use `.NETStandard 1.0` as the target framework, or else your tests might have unexpected behavior.

-If you are going to target `.NET Core` framework, or any framework version higher than `.NETStandard 2.0` then the one way to avoid any issues in unit tests is to mock the App Center SDK.
+If your project targets `.NET Core` or frameworks higher than `.NETStandard 2.0`, you can avoid issues by mocking the App Center SDK.

 ## Protect the App Center secret value